brotatotes/bht-automation/bht gen 3/John/Chapter 5/John 5 4 bht.md

 # John 5:4 Commentary Help Text

 ## BHT:
-The controversial nature of this disputed passage is evident, with significant manuscript evidence supporting its exclusion.
-The miraculous claims of instantaneous healing by water at a specific time and for the first person to enter seem highly improbable.
-The belief in the healing ministry of angels by the Jews is worth noting, though it is critical to recognize God's sovereign use of elements.
-Ultimately, this passage serves to emphasize the incomparable power and abundance of healing through faith in Christ.
+The authenticity of this disputed text should not be questioned, as it is omitted in the oldest and most reliable manuscripts.
+According to Jewish tradition, the intermittent spring's healing properties were ascribed to angelic intervention.
+Just as humans receive blessings through others, it is not unfathomable for angels to minister to the poor and afflicted.
+The stirring of the water signified God's power to employ natural elements for His purposes.
+Through the proclamation of the Gospel, souls are healed from all their ailments and saved eternally.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "The spuriousness of this controverted passage can hardly be questioned."
 2. "The Vatican, Paris, Cambridge, and Sinaitic MSS. omit it."
-3. "The Alexandrine MS. contains it, but with the important variation of 'an angel washed in' instead of 'went down into.'"
+3. "The Alexandrine MS. contains it, but with the important variation of 'an angel washed in' instead of 'went down into'."

 ### Jamieson-Fausset-Brown:
 1. "We have heard of many waters having a medicinal virtue but what water was ever known to cure instantaneously a single disease?"
-2. "Above all, who ever heard of such a thing being done 'only at a certain season,' and most singularly of all, doing it only to the first person who stepped in after the moving of the waters?"
+2. "And who ever heard of any water curing all, even the most diverse diseases—'blind, halt, withered'—alike?"
 3. "Any of these peculiarities—much more all taken together—must have proclaimed the supernatural character of the cures wrought."

 ### Albert Barnes:
-1. "The Jews were in the habit of attributing all favors to the ministry of the angels of God..."
+1. "All that is special about them in the record is that this was produced by the ministry of an angel.
+This was in accordance with the common sentiment of the Jews, the common doctrine of the Bible, and the belief of the sacred writers."
-2. "Nor can it be shown to be absurd or improbable that such blessings should be imparted to man by the ministry of an angel."
+2. "What man can prove that all his temporal blessings do not come to him through the medium of others - of parents, of teachers, of friends, of 'angels?'
+And who can prove that it is unworthy the benevolence of angels to minister to the wants of the poor, the needy, and the afflicted, when 'man' does it, and Jesus Christ did it, and God himself does it daily?"
-3. "And yet how lamentable is it that such places - watering places - should be mere places of gaiety and thoughtlessness, of balls, and gambling, and dissipation!"
+3. "When this fountain was discovered, or how long its healing properties continued to be known, it is impossible now to ascertain.
+All that we know of it is what is mentioned here, and conjecture would be useless."

 ### John Calvin:
-1. "We ought to guard against the foolish speculations of Plato, for the distance between us and God is too great to allow us to go to the angels."
+1. "We ought to guard against the foolish speculations of Plato, for the distance between us and God is too great to allow us to go to the angels, that they may obtain favor for us; but, on the contrary, we ought to come direct to Christ, that, by his guidance, protection, and command, we may have the angels as assistants and ministers of our salvation."
-2. "The Lord accustoms us to the obedience of faith...
-Then only do we show our submissive obedience when we shut our eyes and follow the plain word."
+2. "But the manner of curing, which is here described, shows plainly enough that nothing is more unreasonable than that men should subject the works of God to their own judgment; for pray, what assistance or relief could be expected from troubled water?"
-3. "The troubling of the water was a manifest proof that God freely uses the elements according to his own pleasure, and that He claims for himself the result of the work."
+3. "Yet the troubling of the water was a manifest proof that God freely uses the elements according to his own pleasure, and that He claims for himself the result of the work."

 ### Archibald T. Robertson:
 1. "All of this verse is wanting in the oldest and best manuscripts...
-It is undoubtedly added... to make clearer the statement..."
+It is undoubtedly added... to make clearer the statement."
 2. "The Jews explained the healing virtues of the intermittent spring by the ministry of angels."
 3. "It is a relief to many to know that the verse is spurious."

 ### John Gill:
-1. "Whosoever then first after the troubling of the waters stepped in was made whole of whatsoever disease he had."
+1. "Now this angel may represent a minister of the Gospel, for such are called angels, Revelation 1:20; being called of God, and sent by him, with messages of grace to the sons of men."
-2. "Now this angel may represent a minister of the Gospel, for such are called angels, Revelation 1:20; being called of God, and sent by him, with messages of grace to the sons of men."
+2. "The preaching of the Gospel by such, may be aptly signified by the troubling of the waters, as it is by the shaking of heaven, earth, and sea."
-3. "And whoever now, upon the preaching of the Gospel, are enabled to step forth and come to Christ, and believe in him, are cured of all their soul maladies and diseases, be they what they will."
+3. "Whoever now, upon the preaching of the Gospel, are enabled to step forth and come to Christ, and believe in him, are cured of all their soul maladies and diseases, be they what they will; all their inquiries are pardoned, their persons justified, and they are saved in Christ, with an everlasting salvation."

 ### John Wesley:
 1. "An angel — Yet many undoubtedly thought the whole thing to be purely natural."